MetalMusings/MyOwnEtherCATDevice/README.md

 A better option would have been to use TIM2's PWM_INPUT function, which can work with several MHz frequency.
 I tried the PWM_INPUT method a lot but couldn't get it to work.
 The current method still works, though.
 If time and interests are in phase with the moon, I might look at PWM_INPUT again.

+This board is now relegated to history, replaced by the EaserCAT-6000.

 [Link here](Cards/EaserCAT-4000-THCAD-Reader/)

 ## EaserCAT 5000 - Digital IO without MCU

 ![Picture of EaserCAT 5000 board](Utils/Pictures/EaserCAT-5000.png)

-A card, just doing Digital Input and Digital Output.
-The intentions are to read limit switches and some other switches around the plasma torch.
+A card just doing Digital Input and Digital Output.
+The intentions were to read limit switches and some other switches around the plasma torch.
 And to switch on the plasma torch.
 It's a single LAN9252, configured for local IO.
 Optocouplers are attached to IO pins for isolation.
 It has been tested on the bench, it works with TwinCAT.

 HOWEVER, it doesn't work, and will not work, with linuxcnc.
-As I learned, the IgH EtherCAT master needs a CoE client (CANopen over EtherCAT).
+As I've learned, the IgH EtherCAT master needs a CoE client (CANopen over EtherCAT).
 The LAN9252 in DIO mode is only an EtherCAT client and can't be turned into a CoE client.
-And the IgH EtherCAT application interface for real-time communication can not be downgraded to wotk with puer EtherCAT client, it requires an CoE client.
+And the IgH EtherCAT application interface for real-time communication can not be downgraded to wotk with pure EtherCAT client, it requires an CoE client.

 To add CoE functionality means to add number of objects at certain positions